Coolythecoder/True-SDR-to-HDR-video-converter/README.md

 ---

-## 📝 Notes
+## ⚠️ Notes

-- HDR metadata generation uses the first 30 frames of the video to estimate luminance.
+- Metadata estimation uses the first 30 frames for luminance analysis.
-- Canceling a conversion will **gracefully terminate** the active FFmpeg process on both Windows and Unix platforms.
+- Drag-and-drop accepts both individual files and directories (for batch mode).
+- Cancel button uses `CTRL_BREAK_EVENT` on Windows and `terminate()` on Unix-like systems.
-- Tone mapping is previewed using OpenCV's imshow (close the window or press `q` to exit preview).
+- Real-time preview opens a window via OpenCV; press `q` or close it to exit preview.

 ---

 ## 📄 License

-This project is licensed under the MIT License.
+MIT License

 ---